Value existence for zero-sum ergodic stochastic differential games: The existence of the value of our SDGs

-\end{proof} We give an upper bound for the density function of the solution $X^{r,x,u,v}$ of SDE \eqref{dynamics+r}. \begin{proposition} Suppose that the assumptions (H1)-(H3) hold and let $X^{r,x,u,v}$ be the solution of SDE \eqref{dynamics+r}.
-Then for any Borel set $D\subseteq\mathbb{R}^n$, {it holds, for all $(u,v)\in\mathcal{U}\times\mathcal{V}$,
+\end{proof} Let us give an upper bound for the density function of the solution $X^{r,x,u,v}$ of SDE \eqref{dynamics+r}. \begin{proposition} Suppose that Assumptions (H1)-(H3) hold and let $X^{r,x,u,v}$ be the solution of SDE \eqref{dynamics+r}.
+Then for any Borel set $D\subseteq\mathbb{R}^n$, it holds that for all $(u,v)\in\mathcal{U}\times\mathcal{V}$,

-where $Leb(D)$ is the Lebesgue measure of the Borel set $D$ and $K$ is the constant given in Assumption (H3).} \end{proposition} \begin{remark} For any Borel set $D\subseteq\mathbb{R}^n$, we denote by $h$ the density function of the process $X^{r,x,u,v}$, i.e.,
+where $Leb(D)$ is the Lebesgue measure of the Borel set $D$, and $K$ is the constant given in Assumption (H3). \end{proposition} \begin{remark} For any Borel set $D\subseteq\mathbb{R}^n$, we denote by $h$ the density function of the process $X^{r,x,u,v}$, i.e.,